Green Smoothie Gourmet

 Storage

 Store in a covered container at room temperature for two days.
-You can refrigerate after that for a week, but add a paper towel so they remain crispy.
-These won't freeze well, they will become soggy.
+You can refrigerate them after that for a week but add a paper towel to the inside of the container, so they remain crispy.
+These puffed quinoa bars won't freeze well and will instead become soggy.

 FAQS

-Quinoa is a gluten-free pseudo-grain considered a superfood these days, because of its strong and unusual nutritional profile.
-Pronounced "KEEN-wah", quinoa is one of the few plant foods that offers a complete protein profile, all nine of the essential amino acids.
-Essential because your body cannot produce them on its own.
-Quinoa is also high in fiber, iron, zinc, copper, thiamin and vitamin B6, potassium and magnesium, phosphorus, manganese and folate.
+Yes, quinoa is healthy whether cooked or eaten uncooked or raw.
+This gluten-free pseudo-grain is considered a superfood because of its strong and unusual nutritional profile.
+Pronounced "KEEN-wah", quinoa is one of the few plant foods that offers a complete protein profile, all nine of the essential amino acids, as well as being nhigh in fiber, iron, zinc, copper, thiamin and vitamin B6, potassium and magnesium, phosphorus, manganese and folate.
 One cup of quinoa yields 8 grams of protein and 5 grams of fiber.

 Created by Dee Dine